SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 \include flreconstruct/MyModuleConfigurable/MyModulePipeline.conf

-The key name `message` and its type must match that looked for by `MyModule`'s constructor in the supplied @ref property_set.
+The key name `message` and its type must match that looked for by `MyModule`'s constructor in the supplied @ref falaise::config::property_set.
 Allowed key/types and their mappings to C++ types are documented in [a later section](@ref configurationbestpractices).
 The script can be run in `flreconstruct` as before: